jadu101/CVE/project_worlds_online_time_table_generator_add_department_sqli.md

 # SQL Injection vulnerability from Project Worlds Online Time Table Generator 1.0 (/admindashboard.php)
+## CVE-2024-10446
+> A vulnerability classified as critical was found in Project Worlds Online Time Table Generator 1.0.
+Affected by this vulnerability is an unknown functionality of the file /timetable/admin/admindashboard.php?info=add_course.
+The manipulation of the argument c leads to sql injection.
+This vulnerability is known as CVE-2024-10446.
+The attack can be launched remotely.
+Furthermore, there is an exploit available.

 **Affected Project**: Online Time Table Generator 1.0